-For the first step in obtaining your 501c(3) status you will need to register your corporate name and complete your incorporation paperwork.
-It's not a complicated process and you can even use services like LegalZoom.com or similar to do it all quickly online.
-After you're done with that, you can use IRS Form 1023-series to elect your company as nonprofit and apply for exemption.
+For the first step in obtaining your 501c(3) status, you will need to register your corporate name and complete your incorporation paperwork.
+It's not a complicated process, and you can even use services like LegalZoom.com or similar to do it all quickly online.
+After you're done with that, you can use IRS Form 1023-series to elect your company as a nonprofit and apply for an exemption.

 Step 6: Accounting and Financial Budget

 After your dog rescue has been officially elected as a nonprofit organization, you need to set up an accounting system and a budget.

 If you are not experienced in accounting and do not have an accountant on board already, now is the time to get one.